-Products like this CBD-infused Comfort Cream often use CBD oil extract in conjunction with other essential oils for a full-body, therapeutic experience.
+Products like this CBD-infused cream often use CBD oil extract in conjunction with other essential oils for a full-body, therapeutic experience.
 While some people use CBD-infused topicals to moisturize their skin, most use it to ease muscle pain and joint soreness while facilitating the healing of sports injuries.

 But should you want a DIY spa day, there are also CBD-infused topicals that are designed with that in mind too.
 This body scrub, for instance, combines a CBD isolate with brown sugar, apricot kernel, and rose oils.

 Last but not least, inhalation yields the most bioavailable CBD oil.
 Inhalation provides fast relief, and the vape juice can be flavored, which makes for a pleasant CBD experience.